coherentdrift/fallacytag/index.md

 - ✅ Section 0: Abstract
 - ✅ Section 1: Introduction
-- ✅ Section 2: What’s Avoided at Scale
+- ✅ Section 2: The Architecture of Avoidance
 - ⏳ Sections 3–10: Coming soon

 Check the sidebar for what’s currently available, or follow the project on Substack for updates.